Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 What property type will give the best return in Douala over 5 years as of 2026?

-As of early 2026, mid-market two to three bedroom apartments in high-liquidity zones like Makepe, Bonamoussadi, and Kotto are expected to give the best total return over five years in Douala.
+As of 2026, modern mid-market apartments are expected to give the best total return in Douala over the next 5 years.

 How will new infrastructure projects affect property prices in Douala over 5 years?